Anne-15/bid_it-api/README.md

 This is just a backend API that covers the functionality of the application from the server side with an implementation of a postgres database setup on heroku.

+# How to run the API

+npm run dev